MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/find-a-location-by-address.md

 ## URL Templates

-> [!NOTE]
+> [!Note]
 > These templates support both HTTP and HTTPS protocols.
+To use this API, you must have a [Bing Maps key](../getting-started/getting-a-bing-maps-key.md).

 > [!TIP]
->  Be sure to review the [Bing Maps API Best Practices guide](https://msdn.microsoft.com/en-us/library/dn894107.aspx) before using this service.
+>  Be sure to review the [Bing Maps API Best Practices guide](../getting-started/bing-maps-api-best-practices.md) before using this service.

-> [!TIP]
->  You can increase the accuracy of a location result by specifying an IP address, user location or map area in the URL request.
-For more information about these parameters, see [User Context Parameters](../rest-services/user-context-parameters.md).

  **Unstructured URL: Get the latitude and longitude coordinates based on a set of address values for any country**

  You can get information for a location in any country by setting one or more of the parameters in the following URL.